 BEE’ STAR LABEL Mark

-So as to provide consumers with a reference for energy saving, and thereby cost saving, aspects of electrical household and other equipments, in 2006 the Bureau of Electrical Efficiency (BEE) of Ministry of Power, Government of India, launched a scheme for BEE star on labels.
+To provide consumers with a reference for energy saving, and thereby cost saving, aspects of electrical household and other equipments, in 2006, the Bureau of Electrical Efficiency (BEE) of Ministry of Power, Government of India, launched a scheme for BEE star on labels.
 The scheme was invoked for frost-free (no frost) refrigerators, tubular fluorescent lamps, room air conditioners, direct cool refrigerators, distribution transformers, induction motors, pump sets, ceiling fans, LPG stoves, electric geysers and colour TVs.

 The Government of India introduced the Handloom Mark scheme to promote handloom products in the domestic and international markets and to provide assurance to consumers about the genuineness of handloom products.
 The scheme covers all handloom fabrics and products made thereof.
 The mark is in two forms: the one for domestic use has the word ‘handloom’ written beneath the logo, and the one for international marketing has the same logo with the words ‘hand woven in India’ written beneath it.